PGY2: Ambulatory Care (UC Medical Center)

 Residency Research

-PGY1 and PGY2 residents will participate in a longitudinal research project that originates from either resident interest or preceptor research submissions.
-A research timeline is established to ensure the resident stays on schedule for completion of residency.
+The PGY2 resident will participate in a longitudinal research project that originates from either resident interest or preceptor research submissions.
+The resident will have direct mentorship from members of the project group and other expert personnel.
+A timeline is established by the resident and his/her project group to ensure the resident stays on schedule for completion of residency objectives.

-The PGY2 resident will present project design at the Vizient® Consortium Pharmacy Network Meeting and complete results at the UCMC pharmacy resident poster session.
+The PGY2 resident will present project design at the Vizient® Consortium Pharmacy Network Meeting and complete results at the UCMC Pharmacy Research Symposium.
 Additional opportunities are available for the resident to submit for consideration to present at local, regional, and national forums.

 Full results of the residency project will be presented during at least one of several potential regional forums.